tiliarou/findBytes-GUI/syntax.md

 **Porting patches:**

 If you are porting IPS-Witch patches, just press enter between each offset & patch.
 The left side should be the offsets, while the right side should be the patches.
+Do not include the comment or `@enabled` in IPS-Witch patches, into findBytes GUI.
+Just type in the actual patches.

 example: